ppeble/emissary-ingress.dev/content/en/docs/2.5/topics/running/listener.md

 | `INSECURE` | Requests are always insecure.
 You might set this for an HTTP-only `Listener`, or a `Listener` for clients that are expected to be hostile. |

-The `X-Forwarded-Proto` header mentioned above is meant to reflect the protocol the _original client_ used to contact $productName$.
-When no layer 7 proxies are in use, Envoy will make certain that the `X-Forwarded-Proto` header matches the wire protocol of the connection the client made to Envoy, which allows $productName$ to trust `X-Forwarded-Proto` for routing decisions such as deciding to redirect requests made using HTTP over to HTTPS for greater security.
-When using $productName$ as an edge proxy or a typical API gateway, this is a desirable configuration; setting `securityModel` to `XFP` makes this easy.
+The `X-Forwarded-Proto` header mentioned above is meant to reflect the protocol the _original client_ used to contact Emissary.
+When no layer 7 proxies are in use, Envoy will make certain that the `X-Forwarded-Proto` header matches the wire protocol of the connection the client made to Envoy, which allows Emissary to trust `X-Forwarded-Proto` for routing decisions such as deciding to redirect requests made using HTTP over to HTTPS for greater security.
+When using Emissary as an edge proxy or a typical API gateway, this is a desirable configuration; setting `securityModel` to `XFP` makes this easy.

 When layer proxies _are_ in use, the `XFP` setting is often still desirable; however, you will also need to set `l7Depth` to allow it to function.
 See below.

-`SECURE` and `INSECURE` are helpful for cases where something downstream of $productName$ should be allowing only one kind of request to reach $productName$.
+`SECURE` and `INSECURE` are helpful for cases where something downstream of Emissary should be allowing only one kind of request to reach Emissary.
 For example, a `Listener` behind a load balancer that terminates TLS and checks client certificates might use `SecurityModel: SECURE`, then use `Host`s to reject insecure requests if one somehow arrives.

 ### `l7Depth`

-When layer 7 (L7) proxies are in use, the connection to $productName$ comes from the L7 proxy itself rather than from the client.
-Examining the protocol and IP address of that connection is useless, and instead you need to configure the L7 proxy to pass extra information about the client to $productName$ using the `X-Forwarded-Proto` and `X-Forwarded-For` headers.
+When layer 7 (L7) proxies are in use, the connection to Emissary comes from the L7 proxy itself rather than from the client.
+Examining the protocol and IP address of that connection is useless, and instead you need to configure the L7 proxy to pass extra information about the client to Emissary using the `X-Forwarded-Proto` and `X-Forwarded-For` headers.

-However, if $productName$ always trusted `X-Forwarded-Proto` and `X-Forwarded-For`, any client could use them to lie about itself to $productName$.
-As a security mechanism, therefore, you must _also_ set `l7Depth` in the `Listener` to the number of trusted L7 proxies in front of $productName$.
+However, if Emissary always trusted `X-Forwarded-Proto` and `X-Forwarded-For`, any client could use them to lie about itself to Emissary.
+As a security mechanism, therefore, you must _also_ set `l7Depth` in the `Listener` to the number of trusted L7 proxies in front of Emissary.
 If `l7Depth` is not set in the `Listener`, the `xff_num_trusted_hops` value from the `ambassador` `Module` will be used.
 If neither is set, the default `l7Depth` is 0.

 When `l7Depth` is 0, any incoming `X-Forwarded-Proto` is stripped: Envoy always provides an `X-Forwarded-Proto` matching the wire protocol of the incoming connection, so that `X-Forwarded-Proto` can be trusted.
 When `l7Depth` is non-zero, `X-Forwarded-Proto` is accepted from the L7 proxy, and trusted.
-The actual wire protocol in use from the L7 proxy to $productName$ is ignored.
+The actual wire protocol in use from the L7 proxy to Emissary is ignored.

-`l7Depth` also affects $productName$'s view of the client's source IP address, which is used as the `remote_address` field when rate limiting, and for the `X-Envoy-External-Address` header:
+`l7Depth` also affects Emissary's view of the client's source IP address, which is used as the `remote_address` field when rate limiting, and for the `X-Envoy-External-Address` header:

-- When `l7Depth` is 0, $productName$ uses the IP address of the incoming connection.
+- When `l7Depth` is 0, Emissary uses the IP address of the incoming connection.
 - When `l7Depth` is some value N that is non-zero, the behavior is determined by the value of `use_remote_address` in the `ambassador` `Module`: